 The most well-known treatise about worshipping the yoni is, without doubt, Yoni Tantra.
 As is the case in many other Tantras, this tantric text is a dialog between Shiva and Parvati.
 It reveals the highly revered sadhana practiced by kaulas (tantrics), the yoni puja.

-It is known that the Kaulas (Kaula or Kula describes a type of Hindu Tantra.
-The Kaula lineage (closely linked to the Siddha and Natha traditions) regarded female gurus very highly and there were many examples of yoginis or female tantrics.
+It is known that the Kaulas (Kaula or Kula describes a type of Hindu Tantra), closely linked to the Siddha and Natha traditions, regarded female gurus very highly, and there were many examples of yoginis or female Tantrics.
 Their reverence towards Shakti is beautifully expressed many times in the Tantras (such as Shakti Sangama Tantra and Devirahasya).
 In both Kulachudamani Tantra and the Brihad Nila Tantra, the Kaula is instructed to recite a mantra inwardly whenever he sees a woman.

 In the traditional texts, we find the following references: